nathan-andosen/lit-element-seed/README.md

   * [x] Setup watch for unit tests
   * [x] Add ability to use headless chrome
 * [ ] Improve build and dev process
-  * [ ] Possibly improve the way the components get consumed by other apps
+  * [x] Possibly improve the way the components get consumed by other apps
-  * [ ] Increase version number when building
+  * [x] Increase version number when building
-  * [ ] Add build process to readme docs
+  * [x] Add build process to readme docs
   * [ ] Clean up build files.
 Add readme docs in scripts folder with detailed documentation on the scripts
   * [ ] Add umd min build that does not include third party deps like lit-element
 * [x] Add tslint
-* [ ] Add example of how to override shadow dom styles, lie this: https://github.com/Polymer/lit-element/issues/845
+* [ ] Add example of how to override shadow dom styles, like this: https://github.com/Polymer/lit-element/issues/845

 # License